rabbitmq/rabbitmq-website/site/heartbeats.md

 connection but some only do it when necessary.

-## <a id="disabling" class="anchor" href="#disabling">How to Disable Heartbeats</a>
+## <a id="disabling" class="anchor" href="#disabling">How to Deactivate Heartbeats</a>

-Heartbeats can be disabled by setting the timeout interval to `0` on the client side at connection time, providing the server heartbeat has also been set to zero.
+Heartbeats can be deactivated by setting the timeout interval to `0` on the client side at connection time, providing the server heartbeat has also been set to zero.

-Disabling heartbeats is **highly recommended against** unless the environment is known to use [TCP keepalives](#tcp-keepalives) on every host (both RabbitMQ nodes and applications).
+Deactivating heartbeats is **not recommended** unless the environment is known to use [TCP keepalives](#tcp-keepalives) on every host (both RabbitMQ nodes and applications).

-Alternatively a very high (say, 1800 seconds) value can be used on both ends to effectively disable heartbeats as frame delivery will be too infrequent to make a practical difference.
+Alternatively a very high (say, 1800 seconds) value can be used on both ends to effectively deactivate heartbeats as frame delivery will be too infrequent to make a practical difference.

-Unless [TCP keepalives](#tcp-keepalives) are used instead with an adequately low inactivity detection period, *disabling heartbeats is highly discouraged*.
-If heartbeats are disabled, it will make timely peer unavailability detection much less likely.
-That *would pose a significant risk to data safety*, in particular for [publishers](./publishers.html).
+Unless [TCP keepalives](#tcp-keepalives) are used instead with an adequately low inactivity detection period, *deactivating heartbeats is highly discouraged*.
+If heartbeats are deactivated, it will make timely peer unavailability detection much less likely, which *would pose a significant risk to data safety*, in particular for [publishers](./publishers.html).

 ## <a id="using-heartbeats-in-java" class="anchor" href="#using-heartbeats-in-java">Enabling Heartbeats with Java Client</a>